minprog/pyprog/opdrachten/classes/cards/index.md

 `Ace` comes from the attribute `self.value` and `spades` from `self.suit`.

-Return a formatted string like this one:
+> Return a formatted string using f-string syntax:
+>

-    f"hello, {s}"
+>     f"hello, {s}"
+>

-This will create a new string that contains `hello, ` and then it will insert the value of the variable `s`.
+> This will create a new string that contains `hello, ` and then it will insert the value of the variable `s`.
 For example, if `s` happens to be the string `"David"`, the f-string above would amount to `"hello, David"`.

 ## Card: testing